Wakeful-Cloud/pam-oauth/README.md

 ```bash
 sudo pam-oauth-server client add --client-common-name=<client hostname> --client-dns-san=<alternate client hostname> --client-ip-san=<client IP> --client-cert=<path to save client certificate to> --client-key=<path to save client key to>
 ```

+*Note: if the server is already running, you'll need to restart it for the changes to take effect.*

 6. Initialize the client: